 Ready to go?
 Click the green Get Started Now button.

-In the box on the left – type in your awesome new blog name and I’d recommend sticking with .com as it’s all encompassing and well recognized.
+In the box on the left – type in your awesome new blog name (they’ll let you know if your desired domain names are available) and I’d recommend sticking with .com as it’s all encompassing and well recognized.
 Click next and you’ll be taken to the following screen:

 Here you’ll be offered a range of options.
 I’d recommend sticking with the 12 month hosting plan (instead of the 24 or 36 month plans) as you don’t get a discount for the extra time – and a lot can happen in a year!
 Definitely keep that Domain Privacy Registration box ticked.
 That $0.99 per month means your physical address is secure and NOT searchable.
 I’m sure everyone is aware of the need to keep your personal data secure online.
 Keep that box ticked & click through to purchase.

 Click the button that says install wordpress.
 It will ask you where you want to install – here’s where you put your brand new domain address.
-You’ll then be taken to a login page – which will be http://www.amazingtravelblog.com/wp-admin and you can login to WordPress and run your site from here from now on.
+You’ll then be taken to a login page – which will be http://www.amazingtravelblog.com/wp-admin and you can pick your username and password then login to your WordPress dashboard and run your site from here from now on.

 PICK A BEAUTIFUL & MOBILE RESPONSIVE THEME